jorgepiconjr/Spring-Statemachine/README.md

 # Payment State Machine

-This project is a practical example of implementing a payment processing state machine using **Spring Boot** and **Spring Statemachine**.
+This project is a practical example of implementing a payment processing state machine using the Java Framework **Spring Boot** and **Spring Statemachine**.
 It demonstrates how to model the lifecycle of a payment—from creation through pre-authorization and final capture—in a clean and state-driven way.

 ---